thenexthub/Codira/docs/ABI/CallingConvention.rst

 convention, a list of parameters, and a list of results.
 A parameter is a type, a flag for indirectness, and an ownership convention.
 A result is a type, a flag for indirectness, and an ownership convention.
-(Results need ownership conventions only for non-Swift calling conventions.)
+(Results need ownership conventions only for non-Codira calling conventions.)
 Types will not be tuples unless they are indirect.